Language Arts Curriculum

 Most children start the course at the age of 3 or 4.
 If your child can count to five and recognize pictures of and say the words for apple, monkey, alligator, garbage can, elephant, and dinosaur, he or she is ready for the course.
 However, we strongly recommend not moving the child through the course too quickly.
 Some children, especially younger children, will need to move slower than others.

 Not necessarily.
 If a child has completely mastered all the letters and their sounds (including short and long vowel sounds), knows the vowels, can sing the alphabet, and can sound out short, simple two and three letter words, the child is ready to begin the Level K course.
-Children who take the Level K Primer course will be better prepared for the speed of the Level K course.
+Children who use the Level K Primer course will be better prepared for the speed of the Level K course.

 A download link was sent to the email address you used at checkout.
 The songs will download to your computer in an mp3 format.
 The course book will not direct you when to play the songs; rather, just play them whenever you would like to help solidify the concepts taught in the course.